Jackass Forever: Box office

 Jackass Forever grossed $57.8 million in the United States and Canada, and $22.7 million in other territories, for a worldwide total of $80.5 million.

 In the United States and Canada, Jackass Forever was released alongside Moonfall, and was projected to gross around $15 million from 3,604 theaters in its opening weekend, with Boxoffice Pro predicting a $22–32 million three-day debut.
 The film earned $9.6 million on its first day (including an estimated $1.65 million from Thursday night previews), increasing weekend predictions to $20 million.
-Around 300 theaters were closed on Thursday due to a winter storm impacting most of the Midwestern United States.
+Around 300 theaters were closed on Thursday due to a winter storm affecting most of the Midwestern United States.
 Jackass Forever went on to debut with $23.2 million.
-It is the third film from Paramount to finish first at the box office in its opening weekend during the COVID-19 pandemic, following A Quiet Place Part II and Scream.
+It was the third Paramount film to finish first at the box office in its opening weekend during the COVID-19 pandemic, after A Quiet Place Part II and Scream.
 Social media monitor RelishMix credited the film's box office performance to a large online fanbase, positive word of mouth, and shoutouts to Margera, Knoxville's physical journey, and "memories of Jackass over 22 years".
 Box office analytics firm EntTelligence also noted the film's runtime of 96 minutes for increasing the number of showtimes in theaters.
 Deadline Hollywood mentioned the film's genre and the franchise's prevalence on TikTok as other contributing factors.
 The film made $8.1 million in its second weekend, $5.2 million in its third, $3.1 million in its fourth, $1.4 million in its fifth, and $1.1 million in its sixth.
 The film dropped out of the box office top ten in its seventh weekend, finishing twelfth with $510,117.

 Outside the US and Canada, the film grossed $5.2 million from nine markets, including $2.8 million in the UK and $1.8 million from Australia, the latter opening in first place at the box office while the film finished second in the UK, Norway, and New Zealand.
 The film earned $2.7 million in its second weekend, $2 million in its third, $1.7 million in its fourth, $767,000 in its fifth, $1.8 million in its sixth, $1.1 million in its seventh, and $585,000 in its eighth.